Skip to main content

 Runtime

-makeProgram creates a Foldkit runtime.
-It handles both standalone components and full applications with routing.
+makeApplication creates a Foldkit runtime for an app that owns the page.
+It handles both single-page apps and full applications with routing.
 The difference is whether you provide a routing config.
+To mount an app scoped to a node without owning the page, use makeElement (below).

 Without a routing config, the program doesn't manage the URL bar.
 This is the default for most programs.